asg017/sqlite-loadable-rs/README.md

 A window function can be defined using the `define_window_function`.
 The step and final function must be defined.
 See the [`sum_int.rs`](./examples/sum_int.rs) implementation and the [sqlite's own example](https://www.sqlite.org/windowfunctions.html#user_defined_aggregate_window_functions) for a full solution.

+There is also a [`define_window_function_with_aux`](./src/window.rs), in case a mutable auxillary object is required in place of the context aggregate pointer provided by sqlite3.

 ## Examples